(Did you know? Kelowna means ‘Grizzly Bear’ in Okanagan First Nations language)

 A variety of unique shops, restaurants, pubs, spas, museums, art galleries, stadiums and beaches are located a 5-10 minute walk from the school’s downtown campus.
 Prospera Place Stadium hosts concerts and events and is home to the Kelowna Rockets (WHL) ice hockey team.
 The Kelowna Chiefs (KIJHL) and the West Kelowna Warriors (BCHL) ice hockey teams, the Okanagan Sun Canadian football team and the Kelowna Falcons baseball team also make Kelowna their home.

-Air Canada, West Jet, Alaska, Air North and New Leaf frequently service Kelowna International Airport (YLW) with nonstop flights from Vancouver, Victoria, Calgary, Edmonton, Whitehorse, Toronto, Seattle, Las Vegas, Phoenix, Cancun, Los Cabos, Puerto Vallarta and Havana.
-Greyhound bus also serves Kelowna.
+Air Canada, West Jet, Alaska, Air North , Horizon and Flair Air frequently service Kelowna International Airport (YLW) with nonstop flights from Vancouver, Victoria, Calgary, Edmonton, Whitehorse, Toronto, Seattle, Las Vegas, Phoenix, Cancun, Los Cabos, Puerto Vallarta and Havana.

 How is International Gateway Kelowna different from other Canadian language schools?